Night Fever: Inspiration and writing

-Barry Gibb, Robin Gibb and Maurice Gibb completed the lyrics for "Night Fever" sitting on a staircase (reminiscent of their first international hit "New York Mining Disaster 1941", which was written also in a staircase back in 1967).
+Barry Gibb, Robin Gibb and Maurice Gibb completed the lyrics for "Night Fever" sitting on a staircase (reminiscent of their first international hit "New York Mining Disaster 1941", which was also written in a staircase back in 1967).

 Recording

-The Bee Gees began recording this song by April 1977 in France and finishing it in September the same year.
+The Bee Gees began recording the song by April 1977 in France and finished it in September the same year.
 A demo of "Night Fever" with some instrumental and vocals heard on it exists and was available to download on Rhino Records' website in 2009 or earlier.

 Reception

 According to Billboard, it has a "jumping disco beat" and a "smooth falsetto lead" vocal.
 Cash Box similarly said that it has "dancin' beat, scratchy guitar, sweeping orchestration and the familiar falsetto."
 Record World predicted that it would become "another dance tempo hit" for the Bee Gees.

 Legacy

-It also replaced Andy Gibb's "Love Is Thicker Than Water" at number one and was in turn replaced by Yvonne Elliman's "If I Can't Have You"—all of which were written and produced by the Gibb brothers.
-It would be the third of six consecutive US #1s for the band, tying the Beatles for the record for most consecutive #1 singles.
+The song replaced Andy Gibb's "Love Is Thicker Than Water" at number one and was in turn replaced by Yvonne Elliman's "If I Can't Have You"—all of which were written and produced by the Gibb brothers.
+It would be the third of six consecutive US number-ones for the band, tying the Beatles for the record for most consecutive number-one singles.
 Billboard ranked it as the No. 2 song for 1978, behind Andy Gibb's "Shadow Dancing".

 "Night Fever" topped the UK Singles Chart for two weeks, their third UK number-one, and in the US it remained the number-one Billboard Hot 100 single for over two months in 1978.
-In addition to Saturday Night Fever, the song has also appeared in the movie and on the soundtrack for Mystery Men.
+In addition to Saturday Night Fever, the song appeared in the movie and on the soundtrack for Mystery Men.
 The song is listed at number 38 on Billboard's All Time Top 100.
 It is also featured in other films including Luna, Mr. Saturday Night, I.D., Whatever Happened to Harold Smith?, and Avenue Montaigne.